 The aim of this module is to enable students to define and pursue the sustained programmes of research required for Level 2 essays, presentations and undergraduate dissertations.

-Students are assessed on the basis of a literature review relating to a chosen research topic which would normally be related to a subject examined in one of the other modules on the programme.
+Students are assessed on the basis of a literature review relating to a chosen research topic which would normally be related to the study trip undertaken in the second semester.

-Art History in the Field: Overseas Study Trip
+Art History in the Field: Study Trip Abroad

 An essential component of art historical enquiry is the study of works of art and architecture in situ.
 This provides experience of images, artefacts and buildings that reproductions cannot convey, such as scale, size, texture, context, interrelationship of parts, lighting and environment.
 Accordingly, this module consists of a study trip to a designated location of major art historical importance.
 Destinations are usually in mainland Europe, and have in recent years included: Rome, Paris, Berlin, Brussels, Bruges, and Vienna.